 That study was just about washing your hands after the bathroom.
 The Centers for Disease Control and Prevention (CDC) makes it quite clear that that's not the only time you ought to wash your hands.
 Other settings in which they advise handwashing are :

-- Before, while, and after handling and preparing food, as well as before eating
+- Wash your hands before, while, and after handling and preparing food, as well as before eating

-- Before and after handling a wound or touching a sick person, and after sneezing, coughing, or blowing your nose
+- Get the soap and water out before and after handling a wound or touching a sick person, and after sneezing, coughing, or blowing your nose

-- After helping a child use the bathroom or changing a diaper
+- Take care of your hand hygiene after helping a child use the bathroom or changing a diaper

-(Because other people are often so careless about their own hand hygiene, we might as well add "after shaking hands" and "after touching surfaces in public places" to the list.)
+(Because other people are often so careless about their own hand hygiene, we might as well add "wash your hands after shaking hands" and "wash your hands after touching surfaces in public places" to the list.)

 I can only assume that it's not because we don't care about getting sick.
 One study, published in the Lancet, showed that the 2009 swine flu pandemic instantly boosted the handwashing frequency of people in five different countries — by just over 50 percent.
 Even many people who took other steps, like steering clear of crowded public places and getting vaccinated, thus failed to take the simplest step they could to reduce their risk of getting ill by washing their hands more often!